Similes Are Like Glitter—They Make Your Writing Shine

 How Do Similes Work?

 Exaggeration often plays a role in similes.
-If someone says, “when he dances, he’s as light as a feather,” they are not literally implying that the subject has the same weight as a feather.
+If someone says, he’s as light as a feather when he dances, they are not literally implying that the subject has the same weight as a feather.
 However, the simile allows the reader to understand and visualize that the sentence’s subject is very light and swift on his feet when dancing.

 If you have trouble remembering what a simile is, keep in mind that it sounds like the word “similar.”